 “The county serves people who no one else will help… you have people [who say their] job is crazy and the workload is nuts but I would tell managers… If you really want to know why you’re here, go spend an hour in the waiting room,” Fujioka says.
 “What you see in a waiting room will tell you why you want to be in public service.
 That’s the whole secret… Go to a waiting room and then personalize it and see how you can touch someone’s life and change it.
 That’s what it’s all about.”

 ‘Personalize it’ seems to have been Fujioka’s mantra for finding passion and motivation during his 40 plus years in public service.
-The passion and humility learned from his early days at County General aided him in further cultivating relationships and building the network that helped him balance budgets and delivery quality services once at LA County.
+The passion and humility learned from his early days at County General aided him in further cultivating relationships and building the network that helped him balance budgets and deliver quality services once at LA County.

 Leadership, Fujioka explained, is about developing teamwork.
 To build successful teams, he emphasized that leaders should seek out everyone in an organization and learn what their abilities and roles are and what they add to the organization.
 If a leader understands the people and the processes in an organization, he or she can see how teams can be created that work together effectively.
 To do this right, he stressed that a leader must have humility and respect for everyone involved.

 For students looking to enter careers in public service, he also advised that they shouldn’t discount the value of learning on-the-job and from their peers.